 Are the graphs and the same?

-If your answer is no, then you need to rethink.
-The graphical arrangement of the vertices and edges makes them look different but nevertheless they are the same graph.
+If your answer is no, then you need to rethink it.
+The graphical arrangement of the vertices and edges makes them look different, but they are the same graph.
 Also notice that the graph is a cycle, specifically .
 To know about cycle graphs read Graph Theory Basics.